 Clarkson | 1889-1892 | |

 Grant | 1880-1898 | Grant was located in Wildcat Township.
 The first settlers were S.D.
-Houston and Henry Eubank who made their homes on Wild Cat Creek the first in 1855.
-The same year Henry Condray, and his sons Mincher, William and John settled near the mouth of Mill Creek, built dwellings, and started a mill and a blacksmith shop.
-In 1856 came Jonas Kress; in 1857 and 1858, Lemuel Knapp, Samuel Kimble, George Slye, John Warner, and his sons John and George, Lorenzo Westover, Jesse White, and Joshua Williams.
+Houston and Henry Eubank, who made their homes on Wild Cat Creek in 1855.
+The same year, Henry Condray and his sons, Mincher, William, and John, settled near the mouth of Mill Creek, built dwellings, and started a mill and a blacksmith shop.
+In 1856 Jonas Kress arrived; in 1857 and 1858, Lemuel Knapp, Samuel Kimble, George Slye, John Warner and his sons John and George, Lorenzo Westover, Jesse White, and Joshua Williams.
+A post office opened on April 16, 1880, with H.C.
+Kennedy as postmaster.
+The first schoolhouse was built in 1859 with V. Ruddrick as the first teacher.
+The first church was the Methodist Episcopal.
+Though the town showed promising signs in its early years, its post office closed on December 15, 1898. |

 Henryville | 1857-1870 | |